 Under financial pressure to meet emerging needs in their local communities, nonprofits in Arizona balance immediate support with their long-term missions.
-To help those struggling with food insecurity, support childhood education and provide communities with essentials such as medicine, many nonprofits are getting help from community organizations, like the Arizona Community Foundation (ACF), which received a $500,000 grant from Bank of America.
-The ACF applied that grant to the Arizona COVID-19 Community Response Fund, which supports nonprofits working to offset the impact of the coronavirus on local communities.
+To help those struggling with food insecurity, support childhood education and provide communities with essentials such as medicine, many nonprofits are getting help from community organizations like the Arizona Community Foundation (ACF), which in 2020 received a $500,000 grant from Bank of America.
+The ACF applied that grant to the Arizona COVID-19 Community Response Fund, which supported nonprofits working to offset the impact of the coronavirus on local communities.

-Steve Seleznow, president and CEO of the ACF, below discusses the foundation’s support for hundreds of nonprofits throughout Arizona, what prior experience taught him about fostering a long-term recovery, and how public- and private-sector collaboration is essential to provide help to those in need.
+Steve Seleznow, who recently retired as president and CEO of the ACF, discussed the foundation’s support for hundreds of nonprofits throughout Arizona in the early days of the pandemic, what prior experience taught him about fostering a long-term recovery, and how public- and private-sector collaboration is essential to provide help to those in need.

 Where are you seeing the most need in Arizona?